 If you’d like to learn more about the basic components of setting up and using a stability budget, read this blog post.

 Diagram: IMP Supply Chains

-The typical shipment size of DtP shipments is small (e.g. usually a single or at most a handful clinical kits) compared to site or depot shipments in the clinical supply chain (e.g. several kits at one time shipped using some form of refrigerated container/cool box or even palletized delivery of multiple cool boxes).
+The typical shipment size of DtP shipments is small (e.g., usually a single or handful of clinical kits) compared to site or depot shipments in the clinical supply chain (e.g., several kits at one time shipped using some form of refrigerated container/cool box or even palletized delivery of multiple cool boxes).
 Effective data loggers typically used to monitor IMP shipments are built for these larger shipments and are not designed to monitor individual kits.

 In today’s electronic world, Interactive Response Technology (IRT) plays a key role in managing and monitoring many aspects of the clinical trial process, including the location, availability and status of IMP.
 Can the IRT be used to monitor DtP supplies?
 How would it be kept up to date?
 Is the patient motivated and capable of doing this?